Arkmere/FDMS/STATE.md

 Development OS: Windows
 Operational target: Linux
 Constraint: both must remain supported
-0.3 Release-v1 workflow
+0.3 Approved current development workflow

-The current branch / PR / local-run workflow is approved for Release v1:
+The current branch / PR / local-run workflow remains approved during development:

-code changes via git branches + PRs local execution via local harness manual verification on Stuart’s Windows environment is the primary acceptance path Playwright and similar harnesses are developer QA tooling, not end-user runtime requirements 0.4 Explicitly out of scope unless separately scheduled
+code changes via git branches + PRs local execution via local harness manual verification on Stuart’s Windows environment is the primary acceptance path Playwright and similar harnesses are developer QA tooling, not end-user runtime requirements 0.4 Productization transition note

-The following are not part of Release v1 unless explicitly promoted into a dedicated workstream:

-packaging / installers
-desktop wrapper work
-auto-update mechanisms
-hosted/web deployment path

-Any future update mechanism should be based on versioned release artifacts, not “pull latest main and restart”.
+Historically, packaging / installers / updater mechanisms were treated as out of scope for the lightweight browser-era development model.

+That is no longer the current roadmap direction.

+They are now promoted into a dedicated Desktop Productization Workstream (V1) and must be treated as a major V1 track rather than as a casual feature add-on.

 0.5 Drift guardrails

 Do not:

-describe FDMS Lite as a website or web app treat the local harness as hosting introduce packaging/updater scope into normal feature sprints reinterpret desktop-local behavior as browser-product behavior
+describe Flite as a website or hosted web app treat the local harness as hosting confuse the current development harness with the intended installed product collapse the distinction between the current browser-era runtime and the intended installed desktop product casually reintroduce old FDMS naming in new baselines or docs
 1) Product goal and system architecture
 1.1 Product goal

-FDMS Lite is a lightweight standalone ATC / ops support tool for local flight-data workflow.
-Core functions:
+Vectair Flite is a lightweight local ATC / ops support tool for flight-data workflow.

+Core functions currently include or target:

-Live Board for movement strips booking workflow that can create and stay linked to strips calendar for bookings and general events admin / config tooling local persistence via browser storage in the desktop-local runtime 1.2 Runtime / storage model single-client local state model persistence via localStorage no backend in current v1 scope no multi-user concurrency model
+Live Board for movement strips booking workflow that can create and stay linked to strips calendar for bookings and general events admin / config tooling reporting and lifecycle handling local persistence in current development builds future installed-desktop productization for V1
+1.2 Runtime / storage model (current development baseline) single-client local state model persistence via localStorage in current development/runtime model no backend in current baseline no multi-user concurrency model
+1.3 Target V1 product direction

+V1 is no longer just “current local harness, but tidier”.

+V1 now includes a dedicated Desktop Productization Workstream targeting a proper installed local program, including:

+installer
+auto-update capability
+signed builds
+robust local file/database layer
+OS integration
+better crash/error logging
+cross-platform packaging discipline
-1.3 Core UI / data modules
+clean migration from browser/localStorage-era state into app-managed state 1.4 Core UI / data modules

-The codebase is organized around these major responsibilities:
+The current codebase remains organized around these major responsibilities:

 src/index.html — shell / tab structure / panels
 src/js/app.js — boot / wiring / tab init / high-level rendering hooks